lmlcvc/lmlcvc/README.md

 🔗 If you want to know more, check my LinkedIn: [lana-milicevic](https://www.linkedin.com/in/lana-milicevic)

-📫 For any questions, do not hesitate to get in touch at: [lana.milicevic@uniri.hr](mailto:lana.milicevic@uniri.hr)
+📫 For any questions, do not hesitate to get in touch at: [lana.milicevic10@gmail.com](mailto:lana.milicevic10@gmail.com)